SAP-archive/cloud-application-security-sample/spring-security-acl/README.md

 Instances, you want to protect, could be **business objects** (e.g. procurement order), **data records** on the database (e.g. leave request) or any other **resource**.

-The microservice is adapted from the code developed in the [openSAP course: Cloud-Native Development with SAP Cloud Platform](https://open.sap.com/courses/cp5) and runs in the Cloud Foundry environment within SAP Business Technology Platform.
+The microservice is adapted from the code developed in the [openSAP course: Cloud-Native Development with SAP CP](https://open.sap.com/courses/cp5) and runs in the Cloud Foundry environment within SAP Business Technology Platform.

 ## Table of Contents
 This document is divided into the following sections